sergio-montufar/cyber-project/README.md

-# Summer Cyber Project
+# Summer Cyber Project  - Quantum Machine Learning

 Hello everyone!
-This project focuses on identifying malicious login attempts utilizing Quantum Machine Learning while also using the BETH Dataset (will tidy up this README once we progress further)
+This project focuses on Quantum Machine Learning to create a weather predictor! (we shall create a name once we progress further with this project).